CocoaPods/blog.cocoapods.org/_posts/2014-10-25-staring-open-source.markdown

 Answer questions when asked and encourage a community where questions should be asked not silenced.

 I feel like CocoaPods really is a good project to be inspired by in this regard.
-It's a truly a good projec to get started with.
+It's a truly an awesome project to get started with.

 ## And Remember